Brooklyn, Denver, Los Angeles select stores to get Qdoba Impossible menu first

 750-unit Qdoba says its blend is “savory, slightly smoky and delicious.”
 Also, the seasoning mixture comprises tomatoes, garlic, smoked chilies and paprika, mixed with diced red onions.
 “Our Impossible offering appeals to both meat lovers and vegans, while also delivering on the big, bold flavors that we’re known for at Qdoba,” said Jill Adams, Qdoba Eats vice president of marketing.

 Additionally, current suggested offerings on the Qdoba Impossible menu include the Qdoba Impossible Bowl and the Qdoba Impossible Taco.
 Qdoba Impossible Bowl offers cilantro-lime white rice and black beans, layered with 3-Cheese Queso, pico de gallo, guacamole and seasoned Impossible.
-There’s also the Qdoba Impossible Taco, which is wrapped in a warm corn tortilla, with Impossible topped mixed with red onions, cilantro and salsa verde.
+With the Qdoba Impossible Meat selections, there is also the Qdoba Impossible Taco, which is wrapped in a warm corn tortilla, with Impossible topped mixed with red onions, cilantro and salsa verde.

 “We’re thrilled to grow our partnership with Qdoba and further advance our mission of transforming the global food system to support the planet, as well as our growing population,” said David Lee, chief operating officer and chief financial officer of Impossible Foods.